google/mesop/docs/guides/web-security.md

 You can also use wildcards to allow-list multiple subdomains from the same site, such as: `https://*.example.com`.

+## Cross Origin Opener Policy

+Mesop sets this value to `unsafe-none`, which is the default value.
+It is recommended to set this to `same-origin` to ensure process isolation from random domains.
+In most cases, your Mesop app should run without any issues.

+For more information, see [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Cross-Origin-Opener-Policy) and [XS Leaks Wiki](https://xsleaks.dev/).

 ## API

 You can configure the security policy at the page level.
 See [SecurityPolicy on the Page API docs](../api/page.md#mesop.security.security_policy.SecurityPolicy).